nir9/itemslide/README.md

 });
 ```

-### Classes
+### Id's
-The current active slide gets the 'active' class.
+The current active slide gets the 'active' id.

 ### Easings